 The first thing to remember about eating and drinking is not to eat until the local anesthetic has worn off.
 This ensures you don't bite yourself or bite down too hard and cause a problem without realizing it.
 Once you can start eating and drinking, remaining hydrated is important.

 Skip hot drinks like coffee or tea, particularly while there is still a lot of swelling.
 Instead, use cold drinks and ice cream to help numb the area and decrease the swelling.
 You can drink warm drinks later on when the swelling is gone and the area is just sore.
 However, you should avoid alcohol and spicy foods.

 It is also important to avoid using a straw or sucking on hard candies for a while as this suction may pull out any blood clots that form in the area and re-initiate bleeding.
 Eat softer foods and chew away from the implant site if possible.

 Avoid seeds, seeded fruits, nuts, and popcorn, as they can all get stuck around the implant site and cause an infection.
-Stick to nutritious foods as much as possible as they will aid in healing quickly, and reduce your sugar intake to avoid encouraging bacterial growth in your mouth while the area is sensitive.
+Stick to nutritious foods as much as possible as they will aid in healing quickly, and reduce your sugar intake to avoid encouraging germ growth in your mouth while the area is sensitive.